ErpNetDocs/tech/modules/logistics/wms/planned-reconcile/warehouse-reconciliation-scenarios.md

 ### Step 7: Mark selected rows for recount

-For the rows that need another physical check, the warehouse manager marks them for **Recount**.
+For the rows that need another physical check, the warehouse manager marks them for Recount.

 Only the selected rows should be included in this step.
 The goal is not to repeat the whole reconciliation, but to send back only the rows that need confirmation.